 - Object Number:

-- forceps, surgery (amputation), surgery (instruments) collin, forceps, saw, surgery (amputation), surgery (instruments)
+- forceps, surgery (amputation) and surgery (instruments) collin, forceps, saw, surgery (amputation) and surgery (instruments)

 - furnishing and equipment